 * * *

-KENNEL: Any lot, building, structure, or premises whereon or wherein five (5) or more dogs or five (5) or more cats, over the age of four (4) months are kept or maintained for any purpose.
-Kennel definition shall not be construed as applying to a duly licensed veterinary hospital or public animal shelter.
+KENNEL: Any lot, building, structure, or premises whereon or wherein five (5) or more dogs or five (5) or more cats, over the age of four (4) months are kept or maintained for commercial purpose, including but not limited to boarding, breeding, training, grooming, or sale.
+This definition shall not apply to the personal, non-commercial keeping of domestic pets by the occupant(s) of a dwelling unit.
+This definition also does not apply to a duly licensed veterinary hospital or public animal shelter.

 * * *